 243 West 24th Street, Chelsea, Manhattan

 This Chelsea yoga center provides free group meditation and devotional chanting, known as Satsang, twice a week.
-The 90-minute free class is on Wednesday from 7:45 to 9:15 pm and Sunday at 6:15-7:45 pm.
+The 90-minute free class is on Wednesday from 7:45 to 9:15 pm and Sunday from 6:15-7:45 pm.

 87. NYC Fun Run Club